rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default graphql(GET_REPOSITORIES_OF_CURRENT_USER)(Profile);
 {{< /highlight >}}

-You can start your application and verify that it still works.
-Personally I find the HOC approach cleaner than the render props, because it co-locates both, data-layer and view-layer, instead of inserting the one into the other.
+I find the HOC approach cleaner than the render props, because it co-locates both the data-layer and view-layer instead of inserting the one into the other.
 However, the team behind Apollo made the decision to favor render props instead.
-Even though I find the HOC approach more concise, I must admit the render prop pattern comes with its own advantages in this scenario of mutating and querying data.
-For instance, imagine a query would depend on a prop which can be used as variable.
-Whereas it would be cumbersome to access the incoming prop in a statically defined Higher-Order Component (it is possible though), it can be dynamically used in a render prop because it is used within the Profile component where the props are naturally accessible.
-Another advantage is the power of composition when using render props.
-When one query depends on the result of another query, it can be achieved by composing render props.
-It can be achieved with HOCs as well, but again it is more cumbersome.
-In the end, it boils down to a seemingly never ending "Higher-Order Components vs Render Props"-discussions.
-You can read about those discussions in various articles which you can find with your favorite search engine.
+While I find the HOC approach more concise, the render prop pattern comes with its own advantages for mutating and querying data.
+For instance, imagine a query depends on a prop used as variable.
+It would be cumbersome to access the incoming prop in a statically-defined Higher-Order Component, but it can be dynamically used in a render prop because it is used within the Profile component where the props are naturally accessible.
+Another advantage is the power of composition for render props, which is useful when one query depends on the result of another.
+It can be achieved with HOCs as well, but again, it is more cumbersome.
+It boils down to seemingly never ending "Higher-Order Components vs Render Props" discussions.

 ### Exercises:

-* come up with your own opinion about the advantages and disadvantages of using a Higher-Order Component or Render Prop
+* Come up with your own opinion about the advantages and disadvantages of using a Higher-Order Component or Render Prop
-* try to implement one of your mutations with a Higher-Order Component
+* Try to implement one of your mutations with a Higher-Order Component
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5G6QPLY" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5G6QPLY" %}}

 {{% chapter_header "Local State Management with Apollo Client in React" "react-apollo-client-local-state-management" %}}

 Let's get back to the Repository component.
 You have experienced that the `viewerHasStarred` boolean updates in the Apollo Client's cache after a mutation was successful.
-That's great, because Apollo Client handles this for you based on the knowledge it gets from the mutation result.
-If you have followed the exercises of the mutation section, you should probably see something like a toggling "Star" and "Unstar" label for the button when starring and unstarring a repository.
-All of this happens because you return the `viewerHasStarred` boolean in your mutation result.
-Apollo Client is clever enough to update the repository entity, which is normalized accessible in the cache, for you.
-That's a pretty powerful default behavior, isn't it?
-You don't need to take care about this local state management yourself.
-Apollo Client figures it out for you as long as you provide useful information in the mutation's result.
+That's great, because Apollo Client handles this for you, based on the mutation result.
+If you have followed the exercises of the mutation section, you should probably see something like a toggling "Star" and "Unstar" label for the button.
+All of this happens because you returned the `viewerHasStarred` boolean in your mutation result.
+Apollo Client is clever enough to update the repository entity, which is normalized accessible in the cache.
+That's powerful default behavior, isn't it?
+You don't need to handle the local state management yourself, since Apollo Client figures it out for you as long as you provide useful information in the mutation's result.

-However, Apollo Client doesn't update the count of stargazers after the mutation.
-Normally when starring a repository, you would assume that the count of stars increments by one.
-When unstarring a repository, the count should decrease by one.
-Since we don't return any count of stargazers in the mutation result, you have to handle the update in Apollo Client's cache yourself.
-A naive approach would be to use Apollo Client's `refetchQueries` option for a mutation call or a Mutation component to trigger a refetch for all queries where the query result might be affected due to the actual mutation.
-But that's not the best way to deal with this problem, is it?
-It would cost you another query request to keep the data consistent after a mutation.
-In a growing application this approach shouldn't be the default.
-Fortunately, the Apollo Client offers other functionalities to read/write manually from/to the cache locally without any further network requests.
-Furthermore, the Mutation component offers a prop where you can insert this update functionality that has access to the actual Apollo Client instance for the update mechanism.
+ Apollo Client doesn't update the count of stars after the mutation, though.
+Normally, it is assumed that the count of stars increments by one when it is starred, with the opposite for unstarring.
+Since we don't return a count of stargazers in the mutation result, you have to handle the update in Apollo Client's cache yourself.
+Using Apollo Client's `refetchQueries` option is the naive approach for a mutation call, or a Mutation component to trigger a refetch for all queries, where the query result might be affected by the mutation.
+But that's not the best way to deal with this problem.
+It costs  another query request to keep the data consistent after a mutation.
+In a growing application, this approach will eventually become problematic.
+Fortunately, the Apollo Client offers other functionalities to read/write manually from/to the cache locally without more network requests.
+The Mutation component offers a prop where you can insert update functionality that has access to the Apollo Client instance for the update mechanism.

-Before implementing the update functionality for the local state management, let's refactor another piece of code which is later on useful for the desired local state update mechanism.
-The query definition next to your Profile component has already grown to a large number of fields with multiple object nestings.
-Previously you have learned about GraphQL fragments and how they can be used to split out parts of a query in order to reuse them later on.
-Let's do it by splitting out all the field information that you have used for a repository's node.
-You can define this fragment in a *src/Repository/fragments.js* file to keep it reusable for other components.
+Before implementing the update functionality for the local state management, let's refactor another piece of code that will be useful for a local state update mechanism.
+The query definition next to your Profile component has grown to several fields with multiple object nestings.
+Previously, you learned about GraphQL fragments, nd how they can be used to split parts of a query to reuse later.
+Next, we will split all the field information you used for the repository's node.
+You can define this fragment in the *src/Repository/fragments.js* file to keep it reusable for other components.

 {{< highlight javascript >}}
 import gql from 'graphql-tag';